Mahinda II: Rebellion

+Legacy and Death

 During this peaceful time, Mahinda devoted his efforts to further the religion and the welfare of his subjects for the remainder of his reign.
 He engaged in many other building works and repaired numerous religious buildings.
 He gave alms to monks and Brahmins alike.

 Mahinda built the dama vihara and another called Sannira-tittha at Polonnaruwa.
 He also built a monastery called Mahaleka affiliated to Abhayagiriya.
 He built a magnificent terraced and many storied palace called Rathnaprasada with a gold Buddha statue inside.
 He made a cover of gold circled with silver bands for the Thuparama Dagoba.
 He also had repaired the Vatadageya at Thuparamaya.
 The floodgates of Kalawea was repaired during his reign.

 His son Dappula succeeded him as King Dappula II.